DiTo97/camera-calibration/README.md

 python -m pip install -r requirements.txt
 ```

-Then, just play with `camera-calibration.ipynb` on Jupyter
+Then, just play with `camera-calibration.ipynb` on Jupyter.